ebreton/prod-stack/README.md

 * connect to phpmyadmin on <http://localhost/phpmyadmin/>
 * connect to phpmemcachedamdin on <http://localhost:8081/phpmemcachedadmin/>

-The URLs above are defined from ./etc/urls.env:
+The URLs above are defined thanks to variable environement with the following default values:

     DEFAULT_PROTOCOL=http
     PHPMYADMIN_DOMAIN=localhost